Bachelor of Early Childhood and Primary Education

 VCE English Units 3 and 4 study score of at least 25, or at least 30 in English as an Additional Language (EAL).
 VCE Mathematics Units 1 and 2, not Foundation Mathematics.

-Graduates can apply for registration to teach in early childhood, primary and special education schools.
-It is anticipated that graduates from this program will be valued professionals in any of these institutions.
+Graduates can apply for registration to teach in both Early Childhood, Primary and Special Education schools.
+It is anticipated that graduates from this program will be valued professionals in Early Childhood, Primary and Special Education schools.

 The Bachelor of Early Childhood and Primary Education is accredited by the Victorian Institute of Teaching (VIT), and approved by the Australian Children's Education & Care Quality Authority (ACECQA).
 Professional registration may require an application to the professional body and may have additional or ongoing requirements beyond the completion of the degree.
 Please contact the relevant professional body for details.

 Annual tuition fee (A$)

 Scholarships are available for both current and future students.
 Find out what La Trobe scholarship opportunities might be available to you.

 Do you have an excellent academic record?
 If you're a full-fee paying student, you may be eligible for a La Trobe College Excellence Scholarship and receive up to a 25% reduction on your course fees.

 See Student Handbook for more details